LLNL/cram/README.md

     Usage: cram pack [-h] -n NPROCS -f FILE ...

 * `-n NPROCS`
-  Number of processes this job should run with
+  Number of processes this job should run with.

 * `-f FILE`
-  Number of processes this job should run with
+  File to store command invocation in.
+Default is 'cram.job'

 * `...`
   Command line of job to run, including the executable.
 All command lines